CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>Set Strong Password</summary>

-?> A strong password is defined as: upper case, lower case, and numeric keys are all required.
-Special characters are optional.
-The minimum length is 8.
+?> A strong password is defined as: <br /> - Upper case, lower case, and numeric characters are all required <br /> -  Special characters are optional <br /> - The minimum length is 8

 Options: